 - Adolescent Self-Injury Foundation

 In any case, the link between drug abuse and self-injury is strong.
-For that reason, teens who have a substance abuse problem have to seek treatment.
-During treatment, an adolescent treatment center NC will help them get to the bottom of their substance use disorders.
+For that reason, teens who have substance use problems have to seek treatment.
+During treatment, an adolescent treatment center in NC will help them get to the bottom of their substance use disorders.
 In many cases, the underlying problem is a mental health disorder, such as depression or anxiety.

-At Foothills at Red Oak Recovery, we know the impact that Self Injury Awareness Day has on adolescents.
-As a substance abuse and depression treatment center, we work with adolescents to prevent self-injury.
+At Foothills at Red Oak Recovery, we know the impact that Self-Injury Awareness Day has on adolescents.
+As substance abuse and depression treatment center, we work with adolescents to prevent self-injury.
 A few of the programs that we offer include:

 - Group counseling